Model Tampering Attacks Enable More Rigorous Evaluations of LLM Capabilities: Do model tampering attacks improve input-space vulnerability estimation?

 \subsection{Model tampering attacks improve predictive accuracy for worst-case input-space vulnerabilities}

 In this section, we investigate the utility of model tampering attacks for worst-case input-space vulnerability estimation.
-While \Cref{fig:scatter} shows that fine-tuning attacks empirically \emph{upper bound} worst-case input-space vulnerabilities, in this section, we also show that model tampering attacks improve evaluators' ability to \emph{predict} worst-case vulnerabilities -- even if they already have access to input-space attacks.
+While \Cref{fig:scatter} shows that fine-tuning attacks empirically offer conservative estimates for worst-case input-space vulnerabilities, in this section, we also show that model tampering attacks improve evaluators' ability to \emph{predict} worst-case vulnerabilities -- even if they already have access to input-space attacks.

-For all experiments in this section, we assume the setting of an evaluator who only has access to a subset of attacks in order to estimate worst-case input-space vulnerabilities (potentially due to unforeseen attacks).
+For all experiments in this section, we assume the setting of an evaluator who only has access to a subset of attacks in order to estimate worst-case input-space vulnerabilities (potentially due to novel attacks).
 Whether due to resource constraints on the number of evaluations that are feasible to implement or due to the constant invention of new attack methods, evaluators will always be in this kind of setting.
 In our setup, we fit linear regression to predict worst-case input-space success rates given the success rates of a subset of attacks.
 Our dataset consists of a table of all unlearned models (and their 8 checkpoints throughout training) and all attack success scores (WMDP accuracy after attack - base WMDP accuracy).
 We perform $k$-fold cross-validation across model families by holding out all models trained by the same unlearning method, one method at a time.
 We then average statistics (e.g. RMSE, $R^2$) across the splits.
 Note that we include the UK AISI input-space attack in these experiments, giving us 6 input-space attacks.

 While our cross-validation procedure (with held-out model families) reflects the real-world setting of receiving a new model trained with unknown methods, it results in a validation set that is no longer i.i.d. with the train set.
 Due to this distribution shift, the assumption underlying the typical formula for $R^2$ is violated.
 So, when calculating $R^2 = (1 - mse / variance)$, instead of standard variance within the validation set, we use $\frac{1}{|val|} \sum_{s \in val} (s - \mu_{train})^2$ (where $\mu_{train}$ is the mean score in the train set instead of the validation set).
 Otherwise, the $\mu_{val}$ would use privileged information from the validation set that's not available in an i.i.d. setting.
 Note that because of this and our cross-validation procedure, the MSE and $R^2$ may lead to different rankings over performance of predictors.